Bord na Móna has developed a wind farm on Cloncreen bog in eastern Co. Offaly. The wind farm is known as the Cloncreen Wind Farm.

 Community Action Plan

-The Development of the Plan will involve a number of stages with some of the key activities outlined below:
+The Development of the Plan involved a number of stages with some of the key activities outlined below:

 - Conducting various audits and assessments within the locality